-Ant Financial’s Alipay told KrSIA on Thursday that its online mutual aid platform Xiang Hu Bao has gained 50 million members in less than six months since its launch in October 2018.
+Ant Financial’s Alipay told KrASIA on Thursday that its online mutual aid platform Xiang Hu Bao has gained 50 million members in less than six months since its launch in October 2018 and has aimed to reach 300 million people in the next 2 years.

 Xiang Hu Bao, which literally means “mutual protection,” is a platform within the Alipay app that provides a basic health plan to cover costs related to 100 illnesses.
 The plan bears functional similarity with health insurance.